marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     What is the difference between Yocto and Menuconfig for Kernel configuration?
 A:
-    Kernel configuration configure what components/feature you want for your kernel image.
+    Kernel configuration configures what components/features you want for your kernel image.
 Yocto is a distribution builder = it builds an entire Linux distribution for you.
 That is the kernel image, but also the filesystem, uboot and toolchain too!
 7:34 PM

 Webinar staffto everyone